citation-file-format/cffconvert/README.dev.md

 # recursively fix import style for the cffconvert module only
 isort cffconvert
 ```

-To fix readability of your code style you can use [yapf](https://github.com/google/yapf).

 Developers should consider enabling automatic linting with `prospector` and `isort` on commit by enabling the git hook from `.githooks/pre-commit`, like so: